Connect with us

 However, the price hike isn’t surprising when you consider inflation and the supply line issues of the past few years.

-The Tesla Model 3 Rear-Wheel Drive was previously an attractive option for buyers, thanks to a $7,500 federal tax credit.
+The Tesla Model 3 Rear-Wheel Drive used to be an appealing choice for buyers, thanks to a $7,500 federal tax credit.

-However, new IRS guidance has reduced the $7,500 credit for the Model 3 Rear-Wheel Drive to $3,750 as of April 18th.
-This is a significant reduction and has disappointed many potential buyers of the popular electric vehicle.
+Previously, IRS guidance had reduced the $7,500 credit for the Model 3 Rear-Wheel Drive to $3,750 as of April 18th.
+This significant reduction disappointed many potential buyers.

 On January 1, 2023, the Inflation Reduction Act of 2022 qualified certain electric vehicles (EVs) for a tax credit of up to $7,500.
-Unfortunately that doesn’t apply to the Model 3, as the company notes on its website.
+Unfortunately, this did not apply to the Model 3, as the company states on its website.

 What does the cheapest Tesla include?